mgarcia-org/stm32-blit32/README.md

 1. _exit _write and _close etc I'm guessing it's not linking to a stdlib or something?

-2. htim2 which is instanced in tim.c line 29
+2. htim2 which is instanced in tim.c line 29, not sure why it's not 'linking'?